Mykol71/ostools-1.17/rh8/README.md

 + display issue for silent install when registering with insights.
 + iptables issue because of perl local ip issue.
 - in-place os upgrade process from rh7 to rh8.
-- tfsupport users custom .bash_profile creation.
++ users custom .bash_profile creation.
 + term backspace issue. (needed ncurses-term.)
-~ iptables config issue when in %post of ks.
++ iptables config issue when in %post of ks.
 Works after login.
-- no pam_talley2.
++ no pam_talley2.
 Need to be sure to test password management.
+And let support know.
 ~ no post install updateos works. cannot find the temp download of the script.
+- check pa-dss insights data for corrections.
+- qa rh8 vms.
 -

 Key:
 ----